Gerd Janne Kristoffersen

-Gerd Janne Kristoffersen (born 18 November 1952 in Verdal) is a Norwegian politician for the Labour Party.
+Gerd Janne Kristoffersen (born 18 November 1952 in Verdal Municipality) is a Norwegian politician for the Labour Party.

 She was elected to the Norwegian Parliament from Nord-Trøndelag in 2005.
 She had previously served as a deputy representative during the term 2001–2005.

-Kristoffersen was a member of the executive committee of Verdal municipal council from 1991 to 1995, later serving as mayor from 1999 to 2005.
+Kristoffersen was a member of the executive committee of the municipal council of Verdal Municipality from 1991 to 1995, later serving as mayor from 1999 to 2005.
 From 1995 to 1999 she was a member of Nord-Trøndelag county council.

 Before entering politics she worked at Levanger Hospital.